simolus3/drift/docs/content/en/docs/Other engines/vm.md

 ## Migrating from moor_flutter to moor_ffi

-If you're not running into a limitation that forces you to use `moor_ffi`, be aware that staying on `moor_flutter` is a more stable solution at the moment.

 First, adapt your `pubspec.yaml`: You can remove the `moor_flutter` dependency and instead add both the `moor` and `moor_ffi` dependencies:
 ```yaml